jminor/otio-time-warp-test-suite/README.md

 ### [Avid Media Composer](https://www.avid.com/media-composer)

+Since the test suite composition was originally authored in Avid Media Composer, you can import the original AAF.

 - Launch Avid Media Composer.
 - Create a project with settings: 1920x1080 24 fps
 - Import the test media clip into Media Composer.